The National discography

-The discography of American indie rock band the National consists of eight studio albums, two extended plays (EPs), thirteen singles and nine music videos.
+The discography of American indie rock band the National consists of ten studio albums, two extended plays (EPs), thirteen singles and nine music videos.
 The band's first two albums, were released by Brassland Records.
-Their next two albums were released by Beggars Banquet Records, and their fifth, sixth and seventh albums were released by 4AD.
+Their next two albums were released by Beggars Banquet Records, and their subsequent albums were released by 4AD.

 The documentary film, A Skin, a Night, accompanied the band's 2008 EP, The Virginia.
 The National's fifth studio album, High Violet (2010), reached the top ten of a dozen national charts, including peaks of number three in the United States and number five in the United Kingdom.
 It was certified gold in the UK, Denmark, Ireland and Belgium.
 The album's lead single, "Bloodbuzz Ohio", peaked at number 16 on the Belgian Ultratop chart.